KennyYou/R7InvestigationBulkClose/README.md

 - Ensure investigation RRN can be resolved.
 - Verify API key scope includes v1 comment access.

----
+### Something else just open an issue

-If helpful, I can also add screenshots/GIFs and a concise architecture section to make this README even closer to high-end showcase-style repos.
+- If something else is broken just open an issue and I can take a look.